Zettelkasten-Method/zettelkasten.de/content/posts/2022/10/luhmanns-zettel-translated.md

 > (<b>9/8a1</b>) Der Zettelkasten ist unaufhörlich gewachsen, und ich habe versucht, so gut ich konnte und soweit meine Fähigkeiten reichen, davon zu profitieren.

-The Zettelkasten growed unceasingly, and I tried my best to profit from it within the reach of my capabilities.
+The Zettelkasten has grown incessantly, and I have tried, to the best of my ability, to profit from it.[^bobdoto]

+[^bobdoto]: By Bob Doto.

 -----